 Keeping the Port of Long Beach Powered Up

 From motor rewinding to engine repair and power packs, the team at Duthie Power Services has been honored to serve the Ports of Long Beach and Los Angeles over the past 57 years.
-Duthie’s large fleet of rental generators are still a valuable resource for customers at the port, but our expert technicians are also fully capable of servicing generators onboard while ships are stuck at the port.
+Duthie’s large fleet of rental power packs is still a valuable resource for customers at the port, but our expert technicians are also fully capable of servicing generators onboard while ships are stuck at the port.
 In the rare case, if a ship has a major failure, we’ve even craned one of our rental generators on to a ship.
 As the pandemic wanes, innovations for port power management will abound as a result of this unique time in history, and Duthie Power’s relationship with the port will continue to evolve.